Finding God in the dark

 This is our second post in our journey through Revelation.

-This letter of Revelation was a message of hope and comfort, to help and correct the early church in its struggle with evil – to endure both trials and temptation in faithful witness of Christ’s coming kingdom.
+The letter of Revelation was a message of hope and comfort to help and correct the early church in its struggle with evil – to endure both trials and temptation in faithful witness of Christ’s coming kingdom.
 Although this prophecy was written for them, it is preserved for us.
 Therefore, everyone who reads these holy words today and hears its invitation to “behold!” will also see how Christ is near to us, is moving in us, through us and for us his Church to accomplish the culmination of his glorious kingdom.
 This revelation of Christ’s victory over evil in this world brings comfort and strength to endure until The End.

 A note on my approach towards Revelation: In this discovery through Revelation, I will not write scholarly or critical, but rather devotional and encouraging.
 The posts will be like all my other posts: an attempt to read the text from the view of the first readers.
 How did these seven congregations make sense of this apocalyptic prophecy from their imprisoned apostle?
 What was the message of hope to them?
-For this I will keep to the explicit nature of the book: Revelation is an apostolic letter to seven congregations in Asia Minor (1:4,11), which contained a prophecy from the Lord (1:3), in the apocalyptic genre (1:1) which is rich in symbolic images and numbers, rooted in (a) their first-century geopolitical context, and (b) Old Testament literature.
+For this, I will keep to the explicit nature of the book: Revelation is an apostolic letter to seven congregations in Asia Minor (1:4,11), which contained a prophecy from the Lord (1:3), in the apocalyptic genre (1:1) which is rich in symbolic images and numbers, rooted in (a) their first-century geopolitical context, and (b) Old Testament literature.
 If we stick with these principles, the symbolism in this remarkable book becomes alive and life-giving.
 (I expounded more on this in the first post in this series).

 Greeting and blessing (Revelation 1:4-8)